28234Published on February 8, 2022

 Zia Charitable Trust Corruption Case: This case was filed by the ACC on 8 August 2011 in Tejgaon Police Station.
 The case relates to the illegal transaction of nearly TK 31.55 million in the guise of forming a charitable trust by Khaleda Zia bearing the name of her late husband and former President Ziaur Rahman.
 Subsequently, charges were filed against four people including Khaleda Zia.

 Zia Orphanage Trust Corruption Case: The ACC filed the Zia Orphanage Trust corruption case on 3 July 2008 with Ramna Police Station accusing Khaleda Zia, her eldest son Tarique Rahman, and four others for misappropriating over Tk 21.0 million that came as grants from a foreign bank as a donation for orphans in Bangladesh.
 Charges were filed with the court on 5 August 2010.
-The case has been concluded officially and judgment is due to be delivered on 8 February 2018.
+The case has been concluded officially and on 8 February 2018, the court verdict Khaleda Zia and Tarique Rahman to be jailed for 5 and 10 years respectively.

 Barapukuria Corruption Case: This case was filed by the ACC on 26 January 2008 with the Shahbagh Police Station against 16 people including Khaleda Zia on charges of irregularities and misuse of power in the appointment of the contractor for the Barapukuria Coal Mine and bribery of around Tk.
 1.59 billion.
 The case is currently pending with a Dhaka court.
 Khaleda Zia had challenged the legality in the proceedings in the High Court Division earlier, which had been dismissed on 25 May 2016.
 The case may now proceed.